metalmatze/archsecure/README.md

 # archsecure

-Check you machine for Issues posted on https://security.archlinux.org/.
-This will simply get & parse the table on the website and then get all local packages and match packages & versions.
+Check your machine for issues posted on Arch Linux's [security issue tracker](https://security.archlinux.org/).
+This will simply fetch and parse the table hosted on the website, retrieve all your locally installed packages and match packages and versions.

-If matches are found they will be printed to you like:
+If matches are found they will be printed like this:

 ```
 Package                     Version      Fixed     Severity   Status         Group     Link